 "Automating the funds transfer process through PowerCurve has more than doubled the volume of transfers, reducing operating costs, arrears volumes and consequent provisions and capital charges.
 Due to the richness and accuracy of the data, a more transparent and accurate process has been established, resulting in a consistent customer experience in regard to collection management."
-Jason Humphrey, Head of Retail Risk About the author Jason Humphrey is Head of Retail Risk for Australia at ANZ.
+Jason Humphrey, Chief Risk Officer About the author Jason Humphrey is Chief Risk Officer for Australia at ANZ.
 This role is responsible for the delivery of credit risk life cycle strategies from the point of acquisition through to collections.
 In this role, key performance indicators are around capital and provision improvement strategies to loss, simplification and returns indicators.
-Prior to joining ANZ, Jason was the Head of Retail Risk for GE Capital Asia covering Australia, New Zealand, Japan, Korea, China and India.
+Prior to joining ANZ, Jason was the Head of Retail Risk for GE Capital Asia covering Australia, New Zealand, Japan, Korea.
+China and India.